erikg713/Palace-of-Goods/README.md

 - Secure transactions with Pi Network integration
 - Mobile-responsive design
 - Modular and maintainable codebase using Flask Blueprints
+- Error handling and input validation for security

 ## Technologies